LewisW/docker-selenium-firefox-chrome-beta/README.md

 docker-selenium-firefox-chrome-beta
 ===================================

-A Dockerfile starting a selenium standalone server with Chrome and Firefox beta.
+A Dockerfile starting a selenium standalone server with Chrome, Firefox, PhantomJS, VNC & a VNC recorder.

 It exposes:
 - selenium standalone server running on `localhost:4444`